rhm2k/cline_docs/tools/cline-tools-guide.md

 ## Available Tools

-Cline provides the following tools for various tasks:
+Cline has access to the following tools for various tasks:

 1. **File Operations**
    - `write_to_file`: Create or overwrite files